openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Preventing Replay Attacks {#preventing-replay}

-To prevent replay attacks, verifiable presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
+To prevent replay attacks, Verifiable Presentation container objects MUST be linked to `client_id` and `nonce` from the Authentication Request.
 The `client_id` is used to detect presentation of Verifiable Credentials to a different party other than the intended.
 The `nonce` value binds the presentation to a certain authentication transaction and allows the verifier to detect injection of a presentation in the OpenID Connect flow, which is especially important in flows where the presentation is passed through the front-channel.

-Note: These values MAY be represented in different ways in a verifiable presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the verifiable presentation container.
+Note: These values MAY be represented in different ways in a Verifiable Presentation (directly as claims or indirectly be incorporation in proof calculation) according to the selected proof format denoted by the format claim in the Verifiable Presentation container.

-Note: This specification assumes that a verifiable credential is always presented with a cryptographic proof of possession which can be a Verifiable presentation.
+Note: This specification assumes that a Verifiable Credential is always presented with a cryptographic proof of possession which can be a Verifiable Presentation.
 This cryptographic proof of possession is bound to audience and transaction as described in this section.

 Here is a non-normative example for format=`jwt_vp` (only relevant part):